This Copycat McDonald’s Egg McMuffin Recipe Tastes Just Like the Real Thing

 What’s in a McDonald’s Egg McMuffin?

-The breakfast sandwich consists of an English muffin, American cheese, real eggs and Canadian bacon.
+The breakfast sandwich consists of an English muffin, American cheese, eggs and Canadian bacon.
 It made its first appearance in 1971 when franchise owner Herb Peterson was looking for a way to attract morning customers to his restaurant.
 Peterson convinced skeptical McDonald’s owner Ray Kroc to add the McMuffin to the breakfast menu nationwide, and the rest is breakfast history.
+Here’s another secret: It’s also the only McDonald’s breakfast item that uses real eggs.

 How Does McDonald’s Make That Round Egg?

-The secret is to cook the eggs in a round egg ring like this.
+The secret is to cook the eggs in a round egg ring.
 Set the ring on a hot pan, crack in an egg and let it cook.
 The finished egg is the perfect size and shape to fit on an English muffin.

 How to Make a McDonald’s Egg McMuffin

 This recipe makes one perfect breakfast sandwich.
-You need just a few basic ingredients as well as some tools: a three-inch egg ring and a nonstick skillet.
+You need just a few basic ingredients as well as some tools: your three-inch egg ring and a nonstick skillet.

 - 1 English muffin, split open